 Curiously, Sir Scott also implied his fear that Wright’s ‘revelations’ would destroy Toronto film art and artists, just as the naivete of the Counselor destroyed such implicitly Cronenberg and McDonald linked characters as Reiner and Westray-played by Javier Bardem and Pitt, respectively-over the course of the film.
 Indeed, Westray’s murder at the end of the film near a bank in London that evoked the headquarters of TIFF in Toronto affirmed the film’s implicit interest in Toronto film art and film artists.

 Curiously, the same year as the doom and gloom of THE COUNSELOR, Zack Snyder implied that he understood the allegorical intent of BODY OF LIES and ROBIN HOOD, for he implicitly linked Jor-El-played by Crowe-to Sir Scott and had his digital ghost help his implicitly Reitman linked son, Clark/Kal-El ‘Superman’ Kent-played by Henry Cavill-save Earth and indie film art in his more uplifting, allegorical and CGI enhanced super satirical film, MAN OF STEEL (2013), an implicit interest in Sir Scott affirmed by the film’s allusions to ALIEN, BODY OF LIES, bLACK HAWK DOWN, LEGEND, PROMETHEUS and UP IN THE AIR.
-A film that perhaps did something to relieve the gloom of Sir Scott, for he implicitly lost interest in Wright and changed directions completely when he rejoined Farahani, Max, Weaver, Wolski and Yates for his next twilit, allegorical, CGI enhanced and DUNE evoking Scott Free docufeature artbuster, EXODUS: GODS AND KINGS (2014), dedicated to Tony Scott.
+A film that perhaps did something to relieve the gloom of Sir Scott, for he implicitly lost interest in Wright and changed directions completely when he rejoined Farahani, Max, Weaver, Wolski, Yates and Golshifteh Farahani-who played Aisha, the sweetie of Ferris, in BODY OF LIES-for his next twilit, allegorical, CGI enhanced and DUNE evoking Scott Free docufeature artbuster, EXODUS: GODS AND KINGS (2014), dedicated to Tony Scott.

 ‘This has nothing to do with you and I.